jakubwro/SineWaves.jl/README.md

 > sinewave
 ```

-6. Enter versoin of the project.
+6. Enter version of the project.

 It should be 0.0.1, 0.1.0 or 1.0.0 for the first time (TODO: is that true?)
 ```